EirikHaughom/ADME/Guides/AADEntitlementsSync/readme.md

 While this guide is written for Microsoft Energy Data Services, it should work with any OSDU instance.

+I would suggest monitoring this Logic App's runs through Azure Monitor and alert on failed runs.
+It could also be a good idea to create some consistency validation to verify that the members are in sync in both groups, especially since it is a one-way sync and users added directly through Entitlements API will not be added to the Azure AD group.

 # Overview
 ![Logic App for Azure AD group sync to Microsoft Energy Data Services](img/logicapp-concept.png)